 After opening up the UpDesk columns, I was happy to see that Linak is utilizing a high-quality gear spindle drive system.
 This was very similar to the gear systems produced by Ketterer, the global leader of high-end spindle gears.
 Minimal oil is used for lubricant on the gear which is re-lubricated inside its fully enclosed support tube that houses the spindle gear.
 The quality and craftsmanship of the gear were evident by not only the overall appearance but how smoothly it moved up and down.

 With a 300 lbs weight capacity, there are very few office applications that the UpDesk would not be suitable for.
 The speed at which the desk adjusted was consistent, from just a desktop through the max capacity of 300 lbs.
 After testing over 400 lbs, it was apparent the dual motor system was very capable.
 While overloading the table is not recommended, it proved again that Linak makes a quality product.

 The five-year warranty on the UpDesk is above average and more than adequate for the mid-range.
 With Linak technology, there is likely not to be too many issues.
 Because the desk is 20-30% more expensive than many of it’s closest competitors, some might prefer a little longer warranty.

 One of my biggest concerns with the UpDesk is the price.
 I realize that the components are nicer than many of the Chinese competitors, but it is still 20-30% higher than the VertDesk v3.
 The VertDesk v3 offers the same quality electronics, gears and warranty.

 No Collision Avoidance

 I was a bit surprised to find out that collision avoidance is not offered on the DL5 series.
-Only when you upgrade to the two stage columns is this option available.
-This is technology that even the least expensive desks in the mid-range offer.
+Only when you upgrade to the two-stage columns is this option available.
+This is the technology that even the least expensive desks in the mid-range offer.